Best Health Insurance for International Students in Alaska 2026

-Affordable F1 student health insurance plans that meet Alaska university requirements – starting from $30/month
+Affordable F1 student health insurance plans that meet university requirements in most colleges in the State of Alaska - starting from $1/day

 As the number of international students studying in the United States continues to grow, Alaska has emerged as a unique and attractive destination for global learners.
 With its strong academic programs, close-knit campuses, and distinctive natural environment, Alaska offers international students a focused and enriching educational experience.

-Institutions within the University Of Alaska system, including campuses in Anchorage, Fairbanks, and Southeast, welcome students from many countries, creating a diverse and globally connected academic community.
+Institutions within the state of Alaska, including campuses in Anchorage, Fairbanks, and Southeast, welcome students from many countries, creating a diverse and globally connected academic community.
 International students contribute meaningfully to campus life and to Alaska’s local economy through tuition, housing, and daily living expenses.

 Along with academic opportunities and a supportive learning environment, Alaska universities place strong emphasis on international student health insurance.